She has a leak probably, one should feel no pain whatsoever if the ostomy appliance was applied correctly.

 So try this next time

 1: Oil free eye makeup remover to remove the wafer, scrape off any paste etc residue with a butter knife.
+Dry wipe any residue output.
 Use more oil free eye makeup remover to soak it in and remove residue adhesive and moisturize the deep skin tissue.
-Use no water during this process.
+Use no water during this process, dry wipe the stoma clean.

 2: Wash area with plain soap and water to remove makeup remover from the surface of the skin.
 The finger test around the stoma should produce squeaky clean skin, it actually squeaks when rubbed.

-3: Dry the area around the stoma with towel, then blow dryer, then dry parts of toilet paper to soak up any residue moisture.
+3: Dry the area around the stoma with towel, then blow dryer (heats up the skin for better adhesion) then dry parts of toilet paper to soak up any residue moisture.
 Finger test by dragging finger around stoma to ensure it's very dry and not slippery.

 4: A light dusting of antifungal foot powder on areas of the skin under the wafer that has been itching that's not a wound.
-Any wounds gets a very light dusting of stoma powder.
+Or any wounds gets a very light dusting of stoma powder.
 Dry brush off any excess, important or it won't bond.
 Coat the area with 1 or 2 light spray coatings of skin protectant and allow 30 seconds after each coat for it to dry.
 Finger test again and use a blow dryer if need be.
 If output gets on the skin then washing off with plain water (don't use spit it's salty and will burn) and drying well again should work for small output, larger and more consistent will require waiting in the shower rinsing it off until it's done and quieted down.
+It's important to water wash the output away or it will eat into the skin under the adhesive.
+Ensure area is extremely dry and warm (blow dryer) but not chapped skin.

 5: Paste is better for uneven skin, bumps, dips and other irregularities around the stoma and rather active stomas as it quick seals unlike rings which slow melt.
 Rings are better for near perfect flat skin around the stoma with a slow active stoma.
-Rings require stretching and getting it right around the stoma bonding to the skin first to insure it's sticking.
+Rings require stretching and getting it tight around the stoma bonding to the skin first to insure it's sticking.
 Then the wafer (hole cut to fit almost tight around the stoma) and usually a heating pad on top to get it to melt and bond better to the skin.
 Paste just slap it on and go.
 But you may need three bead rings of paste instead of two.
 If you can when pressing the paste around the stoma is to get it to ooze out over the wafer hole just a tiny bit, it will deflect output away until the paste has adhered to the healthy skin better.
+Something one can't do with a ring unfortunately.

 If you get proper barrier adhesion to the skin then the wounds will heal themselves in time.
-However if any pain or itching is felt that's consistent the wafer needs to be changed out quickly.
+However if any pain or itching is felt that's consistent the wafer needs to be changed out quickly or else the wounds just get bigger and take longer to heal

 So diet control is extremely important to maintain for consistent trouble free output that doesn't push the wafer off the skin or stoma output that is so much that it's impossible to get a good skin adhesion with your barrier adhesive.

-Seeing an ostomy dietician can help if you can read through my older posts here about diet control.
+Seeing an ostomy dietician and a stoma nurse can help a lot.
+You can read through my older posts here about diet control.

 viewtopic.php?t=27735